nyrkuredla/java-practice/Notes/DataTypes.md

 ### String
 Collections of *chars*.
 Note that in Java, you **must** use double-quotes to declare a String.
 * Strings can be concatenated using the **+** operator just like in JS.
+* Concatting strings with other values will auto-convert those values into a string before combining them.